biocommons/anyvar/README.md

 ## Testing

-1. Set up a postgres database for testing by following the instructions found here: `src/anyvar/storage/README-pg.md`.
+1. Set up a database for testing.
+The default is a postgres database, which you can set up by following the instructions found here: `src/anyvar/storage/README-pg.md`.

 2. Follow the [quickstart guide](#quick-start) to get AnyVar running